WebDesignerCameron/WebDesignerCameronCode/README.md

 ## WebDesignerCameron Code
 The official WebDesignerCameron Code website.
-WDC Code is a Backend programming service
+WDC Code is a Backend programming service.